-He is 19 years old and fabricates prostheses with 3D printing and deliver them free of charge to dogs of all weights and sizes
+He is 19 years old and fabricates prostheses with 3D printing and delivers them free of charge to dogs of all weights and sizes

-Through social networks he asked to share his project so that more pets can have their own wheelchair.
+Through social networks, he asked to share his project so that more pets could have their own wheelchair.
 “People, I’m making wheelchairs for dogs with 3D printing.
 For all sizes and weights.
-I only ask for RT to be able to reach all possible cases”.
-The truth is that his message on twitter was very successful and came to be shared by more than 100 thousand people.
-Orders arrived from Mexico, Colombia, Venezuela, Panama and even Spain.
+I only ask for RT to be able to reach all possible cases.
+The truth is that his message on Twitter was very successful and came to be shared by more than 100 thousand people.
+Orders arrived from Mexico, Colombia, Venezuela, Panama, and even Spain.

 This is Propaw Lab, 3D canine prostheses.
 They made themselves known through social networks “and the orders do not stop reaching me.
 In two weeks, I already delivered three wheelchairs, ”explained the young man who does it for free because“ there are many people who need them and have no money.
 If you want to make donations, you are welcome, but I do not charge,” he said.

 Colli recalls: “Last year I was making prostheses for amputated dogs, but in this last time they started asking me for wheelchairs.
 At that time I didn’t do them, but before so many consultations I began to contemplate.
 There is an advantage: the animal adapts very quickly to the wheelchair, which makes it better than prostheses. “

 With the unconditional support of his father (Luis), his mother (Mabel) and his three brothers (Ian, Diana and Luis), the project began to form.
 The name: “Propaw Lab”.
 And there is a very important detail, which is worth repeating: each wheelchair is completely free and has an “infinite guarantee”, as Colli likes to clarify.

 Colli asks the owners of the dogs some requirements, among which include the veterinary recommendation for the use of the chair, that has hindrances, the measures of the animal and a video to see its mobility.